Bookrage001/osc/resources/docs/extras/css-tips.md

     :host {

-        /* style the container if the screen is bigger than 768px */
+        /* style the widget if the screen is bigger than 768px */

     }